algorandfoundation/algokit-cli/docs/features/tasks/wallet.md

 - On Windows, it uses the Credential Manager.
 - On Linux, it can use Secret Service API, KWallet, or an in-memory store depending on your setup.

-Remember, AlgoKit is designed to keep your sensitive information secure.
-Always use caution when handling mnemonics and private keys.
+> Remember, AlgoKit is designed to keep your sensitive information secure however your storage is only as secure as the device on which it is stored.
+Always ensure to maintain good security practices on your device, especially when dealing with mnemonics that are to be used on MainNet.